-- Learn something about the countries you plan to visit to find out about the culture, politics, geography, religion and local customs. - Try and remove unnecessary packaging from any products you are taking with you, and dispose of it at home first.
-Recycling has yet to really take off in Latin America so the less you leave the better! - Offset the carbon emissions from your transatlantic flight by supporting our carbon reduction project.
+- Learn something about the countries you plan to visit to find out about the culture, politics, geography, religion and local customs. - Try and remove unnecessary packaging from any products you are taking with you and dispose of it at home first.
+Recycling has yet to really take off in Latin America so the less you leave the better! - Purchase a Water-to-Go reusable filtered water bottle for everyone in your party to reduce your singleuse plastic impact in Latin America.
+Please refer to paragraph 4.11 (Food and Water precautions) in Section 4, Travel Health and Vaccinations section for more information and our exclusive discount code.